MorizeroDev/Milease/README.md

 # Animate Anything

-By `object.Milease` and `object.MileaseTo`, use Milease anywhere to create and play animations for any field/property!
+By a series of extension methods, use Milease anywhere to create and play animations for any field/property!

 Milease supports animation operations for most types such as `Vector3`, `Vector2`, `Color`, `double`, `float`, `int`, `bool`, etc., as long as your type satisfies one of the following conditions: